ej8899/scheduler/README.md

 ## Bonus features...
 - start app on "today" vs a default of Monday - if used on Saturday or Sunday, then default to Monday
+- prevent opening form/edits if delete confirmation panel is open
 - limit interview add form to only 1 spot at a time (original code allowed multiple forms open needlessly)
 - create modal window react component for:
   - cookies notice and privacy policy modal windows